 A subsequent ACTIVE command to another bank can be issued while the first bank is being accessed, which results in a reduction of total row-access overhead.
-The minimum time interval between two successive ACTIVE commands on different banks is defined by tRRD.
-Figure 11 shows the tRCD and tRRD definition.
+The minimum time interval between two successive ACTIVE commands on different banks is defined by trad.